pnetlabrepo/ishare2/README.md

-      pull        : Download an image by type and number installed   : Show installed images on server labs        : Show labs on server and download images for those labs ownlabs     : Same as labs command but using a customized path to labs relicense   : Generate a new iourc license for bin images upgrade     : Upgrade ishare2 code to the latest version help        : Show contact info
+      pull        : Download an image by type and number installed   : Show installed images on server labs        : Show labs on server and download images for those labs mylabs      : Same as labs command but using a customized path to labs relicense   : Generate a new iourc license for bin images upgrade     : Upgrade ishare2 code to the latest version help        : Show contact info